kyuupichan/electrumx/HOWTO.rst

 timing out the connection while the disk flush was in progress.
 This is harmless.

-The ETA is just a guide and can be quite volatile, particularly around flushes.
-It is too optimistic initially.
+The ETA is just a guide and can be quite volatile around flushes.